Modelling Receptor-Induced Signalling Cascades (Corticostriatal Synapses)

 Case study: Corticostriatal synapse

-We took corticostriatal synapse as a case study to investigate how the extracellular signal is translated, into and integrated by, the intracellular molecular signalling.
-These are the synapses formed between incoming cortical neurons (typically layer 5 pyramidal neurons) and striatal medium-sized spiny projection neurons (MSNs).
+We took corticostriatal synapse as a case study to investigate how the extracellular signal is translated into the intracellular molecular signalling, and how the external signal is integrated by the biochmical reaction network.
+Corticostriatal synapses are formed between incoming cortical neurons (typically layer 5 pyramidal neurons) and striatal medium-sized spiny projection neurons (MSNs).

 Why has the corticostriatal synapse been taken as the case study?